peteroupc/peteroupc.github.io/randomgendoc.md

      |  Implements Vose's version of the alias sampler, which chooses a random variate in [0, n)
      |  where the probability that each number is chosen is weighted.
 The 'weights' is the
      |  list of weights each 0 or greater; the higher the weight, the greater
      |  the probability.
-This sampler supports integer or non-integer weights.
+This sampler supports integer or noninteger weights.
      |
      |  Reference:
      |  Vose, Michael D. "A linear algorithm for generating random variates with a given